 Do I have to submit test scores to Mount Holyoke College?

-No, Mount Holyoke College is test optional, so you can decide if you want to to send your standardized test scores.
-If you have higher than average scores, you probably want to include them.
-If your scores are average or below average, you may want not want to include them in your application..
+❌ No, Mount Holyoke College is test optional, so you can decide whether to submit your ACT or SAT scores.
+If you have higher than average scores, you should strongly consider submitting them.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 How hard is it to get into Mount Holyoke College?
 Mount Holyoke College is a very selective institution.
 The Mount Holyoke College acceptance rate is 52%.
 This means that the institution accepts 52 out of every 100 applicants.